 Inverters installed in Australia and New Zealand from December 2021 will need to be capable of operating per these setpoints.
 Inverter manufacturers will need to ensure their inverters comply with the updated Standard prior to the transition date.
 There is a chance that some inverters will become non-compliant if they cannot operate according to these setpoints, meaning they could not be legally installed in Australia or New Zealand until compliance is demonstrated.
 PV designers & installers will need to ensure inverters in their systems will be compliant at the date of installation.
 The easiest method will be via the CEC’s Approved Inverters list, which will be updated once AS/NZS 4777.2:2020 comes into full effect.

 Setpoints are now defined by region of installation, as per the following categories:

-- Australia A: For large interconnected power systems, e.g. the National Energy Market (NEM).
+- Australia A: For large interconnected power systems, e.g. all Australian networks other than those specified below

-- Australia B: For small interconnected power systems, e.g. the South West Interconnected System (SWIS) in Western Australia.
+- Australia B: For small interconnected power systems, e.g. Western Power

-- Australia C: For isolated or remote power systems (e.g. Horizon Power in Western Australia).
+- Australia C: For isolated or remote power systems e.g. Horizon Power and TasNetworks

 With network applications, there may be different setpoints required for different projects (depending on the locations of each).
 As the Standard does not explicitly define the difference between large and small interconnected systems, network operators (DNSPs) will decide which regions their networks fall under.
 As such, following the transition to AS/NZS 4777.2:2020, DNSP documentation (i.e. the connection agreement) should be checked to confirm the preferred setpoints for each network.
 It is strongly recommended that system designers and connection application managers make themselves aware of all setpoint requirements prior to December 2021.